Last Updated on

 About Old and New Towns of Edinburgh

 As mentioned above, Edinburgh has been the Scottish capital for more than 5 centuries.
 The city is also known for being the home place of many classical writers, poets, artists, and philosophers.
 However, there is more to Edinburgh than the literary landscape.
 The Old and New Towns of Edinburgh form a distinctive character that goes beyond its natural setting.
-However, it is undeniable that the landscape filled with hills, valleys, volcanoes, and ice sheets make it one of the most visited cities in Europe, not just in Scotland.
+However, it is undeniable that the landscape filled with hills, valleys, volcanoes, and ice sheets makes it one of the most visited cities in Europe, not just in Scotland.

 The Old and New Towns of Edinburgh offer a strikingly contrasting experience for the visitors.
 This brings about a unique character to the city.
 Both of the two districts – the Old and New Towns of Edinburgh – are made up of historic buildings though.
 Hence, you will have plenty to see or do during your time here.

 First and foremost, Edinburgh is located right at the center of Scotland and along the southern shore of Firth of Forth.
-The entire city of Edinburgh includes these seven notable hills: Arthur’s Seat, Braid Hills, Blackford Hill, Corstorphine Hill, Craiglockhart Hill, Calton Hill, and the Castle Rock.
+The entire city of Edinburgh includes these seven notable hills: Arthur’s Seat, Braid Hills, Blackford Hill, Corstorphine Hill, Craiglockhart Hill, Calton Hill, and Castle Rock.
 The outstanding value of the Old and New Towns of Edinburgh lies in how it impacted the urban planning in Europe.

 The old town of Edinburgh is the perfect place to go to if you want to feel like you’ve gone back to the medieval era.
 It is a beautifully preserved part of the city that feels like a labyrinth of narrow alleyways, hidden courtyards, and cobblestone streets.
 The most significant feature in the Old Town of Edinburgh is the Royal Mile.
 This street features tenement buildings from the Reformation era.
 Some of the most notable buildings and ruins that can be seen in the Old Town include the Edinburgh Castle, Palace of Holyroodhouse, National Museum of Scotland, and St. Giles’ Cathedral.
 When you visit in August, don’t forget to catch the Edinburgh Fringe and Festival.